PhotoToolsPhotoTools

 • Hair across the eyes, a non-neutral expression, or looking away from the camera.

-• Filters, low resolution, or a photo older than one month.
+• Low resolution, blur, or a photo older than one month.

 How to prepare a UK passport photo with PhotoTools

 Take the photo against a plain light-grey or cream backdrop with even lighting.
-Open the passport photo tool, set a custom 35 x 45 mm size, and crop with the head centered and correctly sized.
+Open the passport photo tool, set the 35 x 45 mm UK / EU preset, and crop with the head centered and correctly sized.
 Export the result; for an online application keep the digital photo at least 600 x 750 pixels.

 Processing happens in your browser, so your photo is not uploaded to a server.
 The tool handles size, crop, and layout — not appearance — which keeps the photo within the rules.